vkoul/OnlineCourses/Coursera: Computational Thinking UMich.md

 ### Computational Thinking Overview
 - Problem solving approaches for computers to use to solve problems
 - Computers are now ubiquotous, they are used to solve our problems
-- In order to computers to help us, we need to tell them - we do this using programming
+- In order for computers to help us, we need to tell them - we do this using programming
 - Computer program is a set of instuctions to solve problems- We can do it in many languages like `Python`, `C`
 - Although programming is not the first step, we need to develop a conceptual approach to solve the problem
 - Computational thinking is essentially the blueprint to solve a problem